 The U.S.-Indonesia defense relationship was revived in 2005 following a period of estrangement caused by American concerns about human rights.
 It now includes regular joint exercises, port calls, and sales of weaponry.
 Because of their impact on the operating environment in and around Indonesia, as well as the setting of priorities in the U.S.-Indonesia relationship, the U.S. is also working closely with Indonesia's defense establishment to institute reforms in Indonesia's strategic defense planning processes.

-The United States carried through on the transfer of 24 refurbished F-16s to Indonesia under its Excess Defense Articles program in 2018 and is talking with Indonesian officials about recapitalizing its aging and largely Russian-origin air force with new F-16s.49 Indonesia has also begun to take delivery of eight Apache helicopters bought in 2012.
-The U.S. plans more than 200 cooperative military activities with Indonesia in 2018 and is looking for a way to resume its training of Indonesia's special forces (KOPASSUS).50
+The United States carried through on the transfer of 24 refurbished F-16s to Indonesia under its EDA program in 2018 and is talking with Indonesian officials about recapitalizing their aging and largely Russian-origin air force with new F-16s.
+In 2018, the U.S. also completed delivery of eight Apache helicopters.
+The Navy characterized the August 2018 CARAT (Cooperation, Afloat Readiness and Training) exercise with Indonesia as "build[ing] upon more than 200 military exercises between the two partner nations."